 Mode-Specific Orb Behavior

 This is the section most guides skip and most players only discover when they start building their own levels in the editor.
+For a full explanation of how each mode works on its own, see our game mode guide.

 Cube Mode